-You can request to see your records in writing, in person, or by telephone.
+You can request to see your records in writing or in person.
 You should describe the information you wish to see.
 Blanket requests for "all the information the agency has on me" cannot be honored.
 If you appear in person, identification will be required to verify you are the person whose record you are requesting.